sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-2/index.md

 My working plan is to wire something very much like what we tested here into a pediatric clinical workflow: a pre‑visit message routing hesitant parents into the intervention, then feeding a brief summary and context to the pediatric provider.
 The endpoint would be EHR‑confirmed on‑time MMR within 30 days.

+# By the way, these diseases are horrific

+Imagine your child gets measles as an infant, before they're old enough to be vaccinated, in one of our increasingly frequent outbreaks.
+They're lucky; they don't get encephalitis (~1 in 1,000) or pneumonia (~1 in 20), they're  not hospitalized (~1 in 4 in the U.S.), they don't die (1–3 in 1,000) ([CDC clinical overview](https://www.cdc.gov/measles/hcp/clinical-overview.html#complications).
+But years later they start forgetting words, nodding off at dinner, then seizing and no longer recognizing your face.
+They have subacute sclerosing panencephalitis (SSPE), a delayed complication of measles that is almost always fatal.
+I included a mother's account of SSPE in the materials I asked participants in this experiment to read, and LA County just [reported](https://arstechnica.com/health/2025/09/child-dies-of-horrifying-measles-complication-in-los-angeles/) the death of another child who caught measles in infancy and developed SSPE.
+The condition is rare (~1 in 10,000) but the risk is far higher (about 1 in 600) when the infection happens in infancy ([LA County public health](http://publichealth.lacounty.gov/phcommon/public/media/mediapubhpdetail.cfm?prid=5135)).
+Parents see endless myths about vaccine harms but few know about the very real and devastating risks of the virus itself.

+I think we have tools at our disposal that can help them find out and act accordingly.

 # Interested in collaborating?

 {{< callout color="blue" >}}